 If you’re ready to update that old floor, an easy way to do it is to install a peel-and-stick vinyl tile floor right over it.
-Linoleum flooring is durable enough to last a long time if it is properly installed.
+Vinyl flooring is durable enough to last a long time if it is properly installed.
 As long as the preexisting floor is solid and flat, with no areas coming up, you don’t have to remove it!

 Vinyl floor tiles are hands down, the fastest and easiest way to spruce up a kitchen or bathroom, but in the event of remodeling, this means that you already have a floor, good or bad, in place.
 This bring up the question of whether you should remove that old floor?
 The optimum condition is to have a substrate of one-quarter inch plywood or another smooth underlayment, rather than flooring.
-But vinyl tile can be laid over old vinyl flooring that’s in good condition.
+But vinyl tile can be laid over old flooring that’s in GOOD condition.
 If the old floor has a rough texture or some dents and dings, smooth on a skim coat of embossing leveler with a straight edge trowel.

 This creates a smooth surface and prevents the new tile from eventually taking on the texture of the old floor.
-Remove damaged or loose vinyl flooring.
+Remove damaged or loose flooring.
 Vinyl tile can be installed over concrete if the concrete is clean, smooth and dry.
 Repair any holes or cracks.
 You can sometimes lower high spots using a coarse-grit abrasive on a belt or disc sander.
 Any minor bumps can be removed with a cold chisel driven by a baby sledge hammer.
 Be sure to wear safety glasses.